WallarooLabs/wally/book/getting-started/macos-setup.md

 ## Install Docker

 You'll need Docker to run the Wallaroo metrics UI.
 There are [instructions](https://docs.docker.com/docker-for-mac/) for getting Docker up and running on MacOS on the [Docker website](https://docs.docker.com/docker-for-mac/).
+We recommend the 'Standard' version of the 'Docker for Mac' package.

 Installing Docker will result in it running on your machine.
 After you reboot your machine, that will no longer be the case.
 In the future, you'll need to have Docker running in order to use a variety of commands in this book.
 We suggest that you [set up Docker to boot automatically](https://docs.docker.com/docker-for-mac/#general).

 ## Install the Metrics UI